luisatomo/PHPSymfonyTest/README.md

 1. Upon any Client creation, a ClientCreationEvent event should be fired.
 2. An event listener/subscriber must detect that event and send 2 emails:
     - One to the user that created the Client
-    - Another to the Company associated
+    - Another to the associated Company contact email

 Use the email service you previously created.